devazx/Chess-Game/README.md

-My first project for my graduation.
+My first project for my graduation, using C Sharp.